versionpress/versionpress/docs/content/en/developer/plugin-support.md

 All files are optional so for example, if a plugin doesn't define any new shortcodes it can omit the `shortcodes.yml` file.
 Simple plugins like _Hello Dolly_ might even omit everything.

+!!!
+Tip
-> :sparkles: **Tip**: WordPress core is described using the very same format and you can find the definition files in the [`.versionpress`](../plugins/versionpress/.versionpress) folder inside the plugin.
+    WordPress core is described using the very same format and you can find the definition files in the [`.versionpress`](../plugins/versionpress/.versionpress) folder inside the plugin.

 ## Actions